 See the Sights - Mrs Macquaries Point, Milsons Point, South Head and North Head

 There is no charge for looking.
-It doesn't cost a cent to look and photograph Sydney's great Icons.
-For fabulous Sydney Harbour views, visit Mrs Macquaries Point and South Head on the south side of Sydney Harbour and North Head and Milsons Point on the North Shore.
+It doesn't cost a cent to look and photograph Australia's best known icons.
+For fabulous Harbour views, visit Mrs Macquaries Point and South Head on the south side of the Harbour and North Head and Milsons Point on the North Shore.

 Whilst we can't give the Travel Guide away, we can guarantee that you will save at least as much as it costs to buy the book.
-So it's kinda is free..sort of.
+So it's kind of is free..sort of.

 Many of Sydney's top events and festivals are free, or partially free, to get into.
 For example, Sculptures By the Sea at Bondi Beach is an absolute must and costs nothing.

 There are festivals, and then there is the Sydney Festival.
 Sydney is a great place to be at any time of year, but in summer, it shines.
-This is due, in part, to the Sydney Festival which energizes Sydney into a state of heightened delight.
-Many of the Sydney Festival events are free, and the free opening night is almost guaranteed to be a night to remember.
+This is due, in part, to the Sydney Festival which energizes the place into a state of heightened delight.
+Many of the Festival's events are free, and the opening night is almost guaranteed to be a night to remember.

 A pass to Sydney's top attractions, can be, well, quite attractive when you add up all the savings.
-Follow the link below for Sydney's best attractions pass.
+Follow the link below:

-We haven't included all of the free things to do in Sydney on the Sydney top 100 list.
-There are also a number of low cost options that don't quite qualify as free (because they aren't!), for instance, climbing the Sydney Harbour Pylon.
+We haven't included all of the free things to do in on the Top 100 list.
+There are also a number of low cost options that don't quite qualify as free (because they aren't!), for instance, climbing the Harbour Pylon.
 So if you are looking for more, please click below: